greifmatthias/git-release-server/README.md

 * GITHUB_TOKEN: Generate a token on GitHub under `Developer Settings/Personal Access Tokens` with the repo scope enabled
 * GITHUB_USERNAME: Owner of the Github repository to target
 * GITHUB_REPO: Repository to target
+* PORT: (optional) specifies the port the API will be available at, default is 3000
 ---
-If you intend to run on *Docker*, these vars can also be set in the `docker-compose` file
+If you intend to run on *Docker*, these vars can also be set in the `docker-compose` file.
+If you specified a different port, keep in mind to also change those vars at `docker-compose.yml` and `Dockerfile`

 ### Run API
 *Localhost*